 School of Sport, Exercise and Rehabilitation Sciences (SportExR) - SportExR has 2200m2 of laboratory space housing state-of-the-art laboratories for human physiology research including: Endurance and resistance exercise; Calorimetry and metabolic kitchen; Stable isotope Mass Spectrometry, Body composition (DEXA), Cardiovascular and respiratory function, Posture and gait analysis and electrophysiology.

-Additional and complementary facilities for validating exercise interventions in an NHS setting are provided by the Action Heart Activity Centre, which provides a comprehensive service, including exercise and lifestyle counselling for its patients.
+Action Heart Activity Centre - Complementary facilities for validating exercise interventions in an NHS setting are provided by the Action Heart Activity Centre, which provides a comprehensive service, including exercise and lifestyle counselling for its patients.
 The centre now receives over 1000 referrals per annum, both patients and healthy individuals, and has developed an experienced multi-disciplinary team of health professionals to carry out its work.

 The Royal Centre for Defence Medicine (RCDM) - The RCDM is based at the Queen Elizabeth Hospital Birmingham, with defence personnel fully integrated with NHS staff to treat both military and civilian patients.